-By sharing our experiences and the lessons we have learned, we hope to start a chain reaction of conversations to help parents and other caregivers be more prepared and proactive in their approach to the mental health and fitness of our youth.
+By sharing our experiences and the lessons we have learned, we hope to start a chain reaction of conversations to help parents and other caregivers be more prepared and proactive in their approach to the mental health and mental fitness of our youth.

 Starting the Conversation began as a grassroots initiative launched by a small group of individuals who are parents, caregivers, and family members of children and adults who are living with, or have experienced, a mental illness, mental health condition, or trauma.
 In 2015, we began our own conversation about how we could bring awareness and focus to mental health and fitness at the earliest stages of children's lives, even before any symptoms might appear.
 In 2016, we held our first event.
 Since then, interest in, and acclaim for, our program has continued to grow.
-In 2019, we became a Missouri nonprofit with section 501(c)(3) status.

 Our work differs from that of other mental health organizations in that we focus on the front end of raising kids.
 With one out of five children ages 13 to 18 living with a mental health condition, all parents must recognize that their children may at some point be included in this population.
 Undoubtedly, every child will at least have a sibling, a friend, or a classmate in this population.
 And yet, many children do not feel comfortable talking about mental health issues, or they don't know how to do so.
 This is one of the reasons why there is often a delay of many years between the onset of symptoms and intervention.

-Our panels always include several parent panelists, each sharing a real life story of raising a child impacted by a mental illness, mental health condition, or trauma.
+Our panels always include several parent panelists, each sharing a real life story of raising a child impacted by a mental illness, challenge, condition, or trauma.
 Their stories are relatable, informative, and at the heart of what we do.
 You will be amazed by all the positive effects of these open conversations about real life experiences.
-Indeed, our parent panelists find that opening up and sharing is liberating and healing for both themselves and their children.
+Indeed, our parent panelists often find that opening up and sharing is liberating and healing for both themselves and their children.

 Our panels always include a child psychiatrist or other appropriate mental health professional.
 These mental health professionals always have specific experience dealing with children and adolescents.
 They add an essential voice of professional wisdom and clinical expertise.
 For example, they can illuminate why the processes of diagnosis and treatment can sometimes be long and difficult, explain how parents and professionals can work together effectively, and provide helpful information about navigating medical resources.